rajatagrawal1094/SatelliteRepositoryContentSync/README.md

 ## Introduction

-After importing a Subscription Manifest into Red Hat Satellite, the next critical step is to enable the required Red Hat repositories and synchronize content to make it available for managed systems.
+After importing a Subscription Manifest into Red Hat Satellite, the next critical step is to enable the required Red Hat repositories and synchronize content to make them available to managed systems.
 This ensures that packages, errata, and updates are accessible for lifecycle environments, content views, and system patching.

 This guide walks you through the process of enabling repositories and synchronizing content using both the Satellite Web UI and the `hammer` CLI.
 Whether you're a new administrator exploring the dashboard or an automation-oriented engineer using CLI, this tutorial provides step-by-step instructions for both approaches.